gberlu/gberlu.net/content/project/tnoc/index.md

 ---
-title: "Understanding risk in unregulated markets: the case of men who purchase sex"
+title: "How online technologies are transforming transnational organised crime (Cyber-TNOC)"
-summary: British Academy/Leverhulme Trust Small Research Grants scheme
+summary: Funded by the Economic and Social Research Council
 # tags:
 # - Deep Learning
 date: "2016-04-27T00:00:00Z"